 And then the train arrived and we hopped in.
 The trip was supposed to last around 16-17 hours.
 We left Bucharest at 5PM and we were supposed to be in our hotel just before noon.

 During the night nothing notable happened.
-We just joked about having a beer (or two) before the race, we talked about the stars that were supposed to come at the race, the “aliens” as we were calling them, people who have won the previous editions or other important and inspiring athletes.
+We just joked about having a beer (or two) before the race, we talked about the running stars that were supposed to come at the race, the “aliens” as we were calling them, people who have won the previous editions or other important and inspiring athletes.

 The morning was also calm and relaxed, but then something happened.
-We realized the train was still for way longer than it had to.
+We realized the train stopped for way longer than it had to.
 And then it became obvious we had a little bit of delay.
 We asked people around but nobody knew what happened, other then the fact that the railroad was under construction, or something like that.

 Time became very slow.
 In hindsight, this now looks like a sign.
 Or like a pattern that will impregnate this entire adventure.
 Time was just slower than we expected it to be.
 The delay became longer and longer and 3 hours later the train finally started to move.